Automattic/wp-calypso/client/components/timezone/README.md

 } );
 ```
-## TimezoneDropdown
+## Timezone

 #### Props

 `selectedZone` - **optional** String value to define the selected timezone.

 `onSelect` - **optional** Called when user selects a timezone from the
-dropdown.
+select.
 An object parameter is passed to the function which has two
 properties: `label` usually used to show the selected timezone to the user and
 `value` which is the normalized timezone value.